 Parents should discuss any problems with the class teacher in the first instance.
 Most problems can be sorted out this way.
-If parents are still dissatisfied they can use formal arrangements for making complaints by contacting the Head teacher, speaking to a governor, or contacting the Education Authority.
-Tel: 01522 552222.
+If parents are still dissatisfied, they can use formal arrangements for making complaints by contacting the Head teacher, or if it is about the Head teacher, contact the Clerk to Governors.
 Further details and all policies may be obtained from the school or school website.
-(See Complaints policy on the school website)
+(See Complaints policy on the school website).